Chocoleight/StopDespawn/README.md

 > No more vehicle despawning in FiveM thanks to this script!

-So this is a quick fix to the despawn problem we all hate.
+This is a quick fix to the despawn problem we all hate.
 It's **not** stable just yet, and I need help testing it, because I have only tested it with just myself in a server.
 I hope it helps somebody out. :wink:

 ## Features

-**-** All the cars stay where you left them, by:
+**-** All the vehicles stay where you left them, by:
 - Preventing all the vehicles that any player has joined from despawning.
 - Saving their positions every set amount of time, and on vehicle exit if configured.
 - Loading all previously saved vehicles when the first player joins.